 - Graduation rates among all of our students have been increasing, but they are increasing faster among historically underrepresented students, which means we’ve made substantial progress on the graduation gap as well.

-Last spring we were cited as a university that has made some of the best progress in reducing graduation gaps.
+As Chancellor Blank has said, becoming a more welcoming and inclusive campus requires long-term engagement in a process of self-evaluation and change.
+This is not something that happens easily or quickly.
 Like many others, we have experienced setbacks.
 But the depth of commitment throughout the institution gives us the strength to continue moving forward.